usaid-cs/yesterday-i-learned/auto.md

 > "NASCAR sucks"?
 "Country and western is rubbish"?
 Guess what, you're in a hick town, man.

+- Those "damage reported to police" stickers are for [proving to the insurance that the police saw the dent](https://www.guelphmercury.com/news-story/2772296-accident-reporting-centre-to-handle-minor-fender-benders/), and sometimes [helping the police spot unreported hit and runs](https://hamiltonpolice.on.ca/road-safety/accident-reporting), so they can be removed as soon as you finish filing a claim with your insurance.
+- [The Honda Element was known for having its catalytic converter stolen](https://www.reddit.com/r/Justrolledintotheshop/comments/dp1pfd/uhaul_must_be_tired_of_replacing_stolen_catalytic/) because it has more platinum than usual, and it's an SUV so you can crawl right underneath with no tools.
+- People waiting at a mechanic for their cars to be fixed are also called waiters.
 - Electric vehicles still need wheel alignments.
 [The things EVs don't need](https://crsautomotive.com/what-maintenance-do-electric-vehicles-need/): gas, muffler, spark plugs, engine oil, transmission fluid, radiator fluid.
 - Going in for maintenance, don't go on an empty tank unless the mechanic tells you to (for tank swaps and such).
 - If you buy a broken car battery from the scrapyard and [trade it in under warranty](https://www.reddit.com/r/UnethicalLifeProTips/comments/dekc4y/ulpt_what_a_free_or_heavily_discounted_new_car/), you get a cheap new car battery.
 - You can download a car, [Strati](https://en.wikipedia.org/wiki/Strati_%28automobile%29)... and 3D print it yourself.
-- Driving costs per km is [a real metric](https://www.caa.ca/wp-content/uploads/2016/09/CAA_Driving_Cost_English_2013_web.pdf), given how CAA does it. $/km varies wildly, mostly by how much you drive.
+- Driving costs per km is [a real metric](https://www.caa.ca/wp-content/uploads/2016/09/CAA_Driving_Cost_English_2013_web.pdf), given how CAA does it. \$/km varies wildly, mostly by how much you drive.
 But you should always drive as little as possible, because money doesn't care how much per km you drove at.
-Confused by how much you should drive? *Don't drive.*
+Confused by how much you should drive? _Don't drive._
 - In a [manual transmission](https://www.youtube.com/watch?v=dKxtfmzI6X0), the stick really connects directly to the control sleeves (which change gears).
 - Some truck cabs can be [quite luxurious](https://www.core77.com/posts/59146/What-Do-Luxury-Sleeper-Cabs-for-Long-Haul-Truck-Drivers-Look-Like).
 Imagine: hotel.
 - Trucks usually have bed lights.